rileymcallanan/digging-agent/README.md

 ---

-## Four starter recipes (same skeleton, different jobs)

-The same agent works for several common journalism patterns.
-Detailed recipes will be added to this repo after the workshop:

-1. **Beat Monitor** — watch a regulator, court, company, or council.
-Flag when something changes.
-2. **Source Triage** — compare how multiple outlets covered the same story.
-3. **Document Scanner** — run over a folder of PDFs, transcripts, or FOI responses to surface anomalies and patterns.
-4. **Trend Tracker** — track a topic across many sources over weeks or months.
-Flag what's shifting.

-Each recipe uses the same three context files; what changes is what you put in them.

----

 ## Want it to run on its own?

 What this repo gives you is a *configured agent* you trigger manually.
 If you want it to run automatically, three options: